legalrentlandlord-guidetenant-guide

 For Tenants#

-- Not checking the math: Verify that the increase matches the published INE coefficient and doesn't exceed the applicable cap
+• Not checking the math: Verify that the increase matches the published INE coefficient — our Rent Update Calculator shows the exact legal maximum

 Rent Updates and Your Deposit#